 Chickpea Shwarma Dip

-Ditch store-bought dips for this quick and easy-to-make chickpea shawarma dip may make guests forget they're in America.
+Another dip from the Mediterranean, this chickpea shawarma dip may make guests forget they're in America.
 Unlike preservative-packed, grocery-store-shelf varieties, this wholesome dip is rich in fiber and plant-based protein, thanks to the natural ingredients like garlic, dill, tomatoes, and, of course, chickpeas.
 Give it a gourmet touch by layering parsley salad and garlic herb sauce on top.

 Bacon Butternut Arancini With Pumpkin Seed Pesto Dip

 Baked Brie and Prosciutto Rolls

 Who doesn't love the combination of crispy puff pastry, gooey brie, and salty prosciutto?
-Half Baked Harvest understood this winning combo with these baked brie and prosciutto rolls that can be made in just 30 minutes.
-Once baked, just drizzle them with honey and sprinkle black pepper, sea salt, and pomegranate seeds for a spicy sweet finish.
+Half Baked Harvest understands this winning combo with these baked brie and prosciutto rolls that you can whip up in just 30 minutes.
+Once they're baked, drizzle them with honey and sprinkle some black pepper, sea salt, and pomegranate seeds on top for a spicy-sweet finish.

 Hot Spinach Artichoke Dip

 For a seasonal dip that every guest will enjoy, look no further than a hearty hot spinach artichoke dip that's baked and served in a cast-iron skillet.
 This recipe from The Modern Proper is filled with fresh spinach, artichoke hearts, mozzarella, cream cheese, and parmesan cheese.
-It only takes 30 minutes in the oven and can be served with anything from carrots to tortilla chips, pita bread, and more.
+It only takes 30 minutes in the oven and can be served with anything from carrots or tortilla chips to pita bread.